Exercise in Just 10 Minutes with HIIT

 Exercise Safety

-First, you should always check in with your doctor before starting a new exercise program.
-Challenge yourself, but don’t push your body past what it’s able to do at that time.
-Actual pain is not an indicator of future gain; muscle soreness after a workout is.
-As you continue with your HIIT routines, you should be able to do more, faster, and harder, and see more results!
+Pain is not an indicator of future gain; muscle soreness after a workout is.
+As you continue your HIIT routines, you should be able to do more, faster, and push yourself harder.
+As you progress consistently with HIIT over time, you should see more results!

 *Always consult your physician before beginning any exercise program.